 The Right to an Education

-At St Thomas Centre Nursery Schoolwe have made a commitment to teach our children and the wider school community about the rights of the child.
-As duty bearers, the adults within the school community have a responsibility to ensure the children’s rights are met.
+At St Thomas Centre Nursery School we have made a commitment to teach our children and the wider school community about the rights of the child.
+We have a responsibility to ensure the children's rights are met.